IchiruTake/pgtuner/README.md

 ## DISCLAIMER

 The tuning is not a silver bullet, and it is not guaranteed to work for all systems.
 The tuning is based on several tuning profiles and guidelines found on Internet with experiences.
-Also,it is not bulletproof against all possible scenarios such as business requirements change, non-proper database management, and other factors.
+Also, it is not bulletproof against all possible scenarios such as business requirements change, non-proper database management, and other factors.
 It is recommended to test the tuning on a staging environment before applying it to the production environment.

 ## Contributing